 The goal of cosmetic surgery is to improve the overall appearance of the face to make you feel more comfortable with your looks.
 In many cases, the symmetry of the face may be thrown out of kilter by an overly prominent chin or by a hidden or sunken chin.
 Either of these conditions can be corrected with chin augmentation surgery also known as mentoplasty.

-Dr. Babak Azizzadeh, Beverly Hills cosmetic surgeon, specializes in facial plastic and reconstructive surgery.
-When you meet with him, he will evaluate your entire facial structure to determine how to augment your chin to conform it to the rest of your face.
+Dr. Babak Azizzadeh and Dr. Johathan Cabin, Beverly Hills cosmetic surgeons, specialize in facial plastic and reconstructive surgery.
+When you meet with them, they will evaluate your entire facial structure to determine how to augment your chin to conform it to the rest of your face.

 Chin Augmentation Before and After Photos

 It’s not often talked about, but the chin is one of the most common areas for a person to feel self-conscious about.
 For women, a gentle jaw line and small chin are generally accepted as the ‘norm’, whereas men generally have sharper, thicker jaws and a larger chin than their female counterparts.

 If a person feels that their chin borders or strays from these ‘norms’, it can cause problems in social interaction and in particular self-confidence.
 Luckily with today’s technology we can enhance a naturally small chin or reduce a naturally prominent one with surgery and surgical implants, to give an individual more confidence in the way that they look.

 This surgery is known within the medical field as mentoplasty, and can be split into two main categories: reduction and augmentation.
 A reduction can either be done by removing excess bone, or by physically moving the jaw bone to alter the shape of the face.
 An augmentation will often involve a surgical implant, but the jaw can also be moved into place with this type of procedure too.